Non-Contact Health Monitoring During Daily Personal Care Routines: Limitations

 \section{Limitations}

 While this study provides valuable insights into the feasibility of non-contact health monitoring in daily personal care scenarios, it has certain limitations.
-The relatively small sample size may not fully capture the diversity of physiological characteristics and behavioral patterns across the general population.
-In addition, due to the limitations of the dataset, we were unable to conduct certain comparative experiments to further validate the capabilities of our model.
+The relatively small sample size and age range may not fully capture the diversity of physiological characteristics and behavioral patterns across the general population.
 Future research should aim to include a larger and more diverse participant pool and incorporate a broader range of real-world personal care behaviors to enhance the generalizability and robustness of the findings.